Online Retail

 It’s undeniable — in the last couple of years, Online Retail has gone worldwide.
-As depressed oil prices lowered retail sales across brick and mortar franchises in 2017, online retailers saw a 27% growth in revenues, making up almost $2 trillion in sales.
+In 2017, depressed oil prices lowered retail sales for brick-and-mortar stores, while online retailers saw a 27% revenue growth, reaching nearly $2 trillion in sales.
 With established markets like North America already part of this digital revolution, Asia-Pacific and in particular China also became major players in the Online Retail market more recently.
-As the middle class across these developing regions expands, and internet penetration grows, increasingly consumers and businesses are looking to global markets to source their need for electronics, fashions and communications.
+As the middle class across these developing regions expands, and internet penetration grows, increasingly consumers and businesses are looking to global markets to source their need for electronics, fashions, and communications.

-However with increased interest comes greater expectations, and empowered customers demand quick delivery, accuracy, quality and easy returns from their retail experience.
-Fulfilling these requirements in the international market, places unique technical and logistical challenges on any online retailer.
+With increased interest comes greater expectations.
+Empowered customers now demand quick delivery, accuracy, quality, and easy returns from their retail experience.
+Fulfilling these requirements in the international market places unique technical and logistical challenges on any online retailer.
 Here are some of the issues they face.

 Flexibility